George Gershwin: Illness and death

 Early in 1937, Gershwin began to complain of blinding headaches and a recurring impression that he smelled burning rubber.
-(As early as February 1934, he had said he smelled burning garbage at the Detroit railway station, though those with him did not.)
+As early as February 1934, he had said he smelled burning garbage at the Detroit railway station, though those with him did not.
 On February 11, 1937, he performed his Piano Concerto in F in a special concert of his music with the San Francisco Symphony Orchestra under the direction of French maestro Pierre Monteux.
 Gershwin, normally a superb pianist in his own compositions, suffered coordination problems and blackouts during the performance.
 He was at the time working on other Hollywood film projects while living with Ira and his wife Leonore in their rented house in Beverly Hills.
 Leonore Gershwin began to be disturbed by George's mood swings and his seeming inability to eat without spilling food at the dinner table.
 She suspected mental illness and insisted he be moved out of their house to lyricist Yip Harburg's empty quarters nearby, where he was placed in the care of his valet, Paul Mueller.
 The headaches and olfactory hallucinations continued.

 On the night of July 9, 1937, Gershwin collapsed in Harburg's house, where he had been working on the score of The Goldwyn Follies.
+His last words were "Fred Astaire".
 He was rushed to Cedars of Lebanon Hospital in Los Angeles, and fell into a coma.
 Only then did his doctors come to believe that he was suffering from a brain tumor.
 Leonore called George's close friend Emil Mosbacher and explained the dire need to find a neurosurgeon.
-Mosbacher immediately called pioneering neurosurgeon Harvey Cushing in Boston, who, retired for several years by then, recommended Dr. Walter Dandy, who was on a boat fishing in the Chesapeake Bay with Harry Nice, the governor of Maryland.
+Mosbacher immediately called pioneering neurosurgeon Harvey Cushing in Boston, who, retired for several years by then, recommended Walter Dandy, who was on a boat fishing in the Chesapeake Bay with Harry Nice, the governor of Maryland.
 Mosbacher called the White House and had a Coast Guard cutter sent to find the governor's yacht and bring Dandy quickly to shore.

 Mosbacher then chartered a plane and flew Dandy to Newark Airport, where he was to catch a plane to Los Angeles; by that time, Gershwin's condition was critical and the need for surgery was immediate.
-So, before Dandy could arrive, in the early hours of July 11, 1937, doctors at Cedars removed a large brain tumor, believed to have been a glioblastoma, but Gershwin died that morning at the age of 38.
+Before Dandy could arrive, in the early hours of Sunday, July 11, 1937, doctors at Cedars removed a large brain tumor, believed to have been a glioblastoma, but Gershwin died that morning at the age of 38.
 The fact that he had suddenly collapsed and become comatose after he stood up on July 9 has been interpreted as brain herniation with Duret hemorrhages.

-Gershwin's friends and admirers were shocked and devastated.
-John O'Hara remarked: "George Gershwin died on July 11, 1937, but I don't have to believe it if I don't want to."
+Gershwin's friends and admirers were devastated.
+John O'Hara remarked: "George Gershwin died on July 11, 1937, but I don't have to believe that if I don't want to."
 He was interred at Westchester Hills Cemetery in Hastings-on-Hudson, New York.
 A memorial concert was held at the Hollywood Bowl on September 8, 1937, at which Otto Klemperer conducted his own orchestration of the second of Gershwin's Three Preludes.